Music Time (song)

 "Music Time" is the sole studio track released on the live Styx album, Caught in the Act.
-It peaked at #40 on the U.S. Billboard Hot 100 chart the week of June 2, 1984.
+It peaked at number 40 on the US Billboard Hot 100 chart the week of June 2, 1984.

-When the concert was released on DVD, the video for this song was included.
+When the concert was released on DVD, the music video for this song was included.
 The theme is cartoonish and cheerful, with bright pastel sets and oversized props.
 The video features singer/songwriter Dennis DeYoung in various costumes (including a classic hobo look, and a fast food uniform), singing and acting out the lyrics. ("My job is boring," he sings, as he pulls the switch on a condemned man in the electric chair, "I'm overworked and underpaid.")
 The opening and closing scenes show aliens watching the main body of the video, and singing a refrain of "Hey everybody, it's music time!"

 The track was added to the album in order to fulfill a final contractual obligation, with the band breaking up by the time of its release.
 Styx singer/guitarist Tommy Shaw made no secret of his dislike of the song, and by the time the video was complete, Shaw had left the band.
 This is why most of the scenes appear to depict a four-man group, and why Shaw is only shown from the torso.
 Shaw wanted to be filmed separately from the others, in New York (where he was working on his first solo album), while the rest of the production was filmed in Los Angeles.
 He refused to participate in one comedic scene in a restaurant, in which each band member's head appeared on dinner plates and in salad bowls.